dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Reformulating a Problem
 =======================

+.. todo:: We should move multiple tables in this file over to list-table format
+    so we don't have all the >80 char violations

 As noted in the :ref:`qpu_workflow` section, the **first** step of solving your problem is to state it; for example: